How To Start a New Corporation in Florida?

 Your business must have certain permits and licenses to legally operate depending on your industry and location.
 Federal permit information is available from the U.S. Small Business Administration as well as from the IRS.
 The Florida Department of Revenue and the state's online business portal provide information about state licenses and permits.
 Contact your chamber of commerce for local requirements.

 If you need help with starting a new Florida corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.